Credits: 3 Credits (126 Clock Hours)

 Students are not required to attend any scheduled class meetings.
 Log in at your convenience to attend school.

-Washington Technical Institute is fully accredited by the Middle States Association (MSA) CESS, and recognized by the US Department of Education and CHEA.
+Washington Technical Institute is fully accredited by the Middle States Association of Colleges and Schools CESS, and recognized by the US Department of Education and CHEA.

 Enroll Today and Advance your Career - Text/SMS Questions to 952-465-3702